 WHAT MAKES A HOUSE SMART?

-A smaller home costs less to build, heat and maintain.
+A smaller home costs less to build, heat, and maintain.
 A well-designed small home will feel much bigger than its square metre calculation.
-Warren Clarke says people usually have no idea how big his 140m² home is, and comment on how spacious it is.
+Warren Clarke says people usually have no idea how big his 140m² home is and comment on its spaciousness.